Archive for the ‘News’ Category

 MEMORIALS TOUR DATES:

-SATURDAY JUNE 8: RISING: Day Tripper at Melbourne Town Hall.
-Tickets & info here.
+SATURDAY JUNE 8: RISING: Day Tripper at Melbourne Town Hall * SOLD OUT!

-Mistletone proudly presents the first ever AU tour by MEMORIALS ~ the new duo of Verity Susman (Electrelane) + Matthew Sims (Wire) as part of the brilliant Day Tripper lineup at RISING Melbourne, plus more to be announced!
+Mistletone proudly presents the first ever AU tour by MEMORIALS ~ the new duo of Verity Susman (Electrelane) + Matthew Simms (Wire).
+MEMORIALS are part of the brilliant Day Tripper lineup at RISING and will also play a Melbourne headline show at Darebin Arts Centre plus a Sydney show at Phoenix Central Park.

 As a duo, MEMORIALS multi-instrumentalists Verity Susman (Electrelane) and Matthew Simms (Wire, Better Corners, It Hugs Back, UUUU) cover plenty of ground on stage, juggling instruments in a set up resembling that of a 5-piece band.
 Their sound touches on the many points for which they are known, veering from melodic songwriting to psychedelic noise, free jazz freakouts, tape loops and drones, and then back again.
 Their debut double album – Music For Film: Tramps! & Women Against The Bomb – is out via The state51 Conspiracy label.